davidgfolch/OpenAI-local-ollama-chat/README.md

 - File uploader
   - File uploaded to `uploads` folder as files.
   - Mention file in question to LLM by pressing `@` and choose file from uploaded files assistant.
+- Full conversation history export markdown:
+  - generating a downloadable zip file
+  - extracting code blocks into linked files in the README.md

 ## Watch the Youtube demo